2nd Deliverable: Initial Rough Draft Submission and Group Meeting with Librarian

-As part of your Group Project, you will be submitting some of your work to the librarians, then meeting with them to discuss your work.
-This is to help ensure you're finding relevant, high-quality sources to inform your research project (and improve your grade)!
+This step is to help ensure you're finding relevant, high-quality sources to inform your research project (and improve your grade)!
 Below are the items you will submit to the librarians.
 Please see your course syllabus for complete project requirements!

-1 document submitted by team leader (or assigned team member) that includes:
+2 documents submitted to the Librarian by the team leader (or assigned team member):

-Sign up for a group meeting here for the week of February 27th to go over feedback on the rough draft.
+Sign up for a group meeting here for the week of Feb.
+25th - March 1, 2019 to go over feedback on the rough draft.
 All members must be present.

 Social issues are problems that negatively affect or oppress groups within a society.
 Social issues are often polarizing, with groups strongly for and against any laws or regulations related to that issue.
 Social issues can impact: